deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16215/index.md

 ![](charts/charts_6_0.png "🔼 Figure 4: Relative improvements compared to LLM-LM using varying sizes of student and teacher LLMs.")

-> 🔼 The chart displays the relative improvement in performance of student LLMs of different sizes when trained using pre-training distillation with GLM-4-9B and GLM-4-32B as teacher models.
+> 🔼 The chart displays the relative improvements of distilled LLMs compared to baseline LLMs trained using only LM loss with varying sizes of student and teacher LLMs.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Relative improvements compared to LLM-LM using varying sizes of student and teacher LLMs.